AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-3/recognizing-fake-websites-and-phishing-scams/README.md

 > :construction: TK-TODO

-### Enable HTTPS Everywhere's "strict mode"
+### Enable HTTPS Everywhere's "EASE mode"

 > :construction: TK-TODO
 >
-> Also called "Encrypt All Sites Eligible" in the HTTPS Everywhere user interface.
+> The [HTTPS Everywhere](https://www.eff.org/https-everywhere) add-on's "Encrypt All Sites Eligible" (EASE) mode in the HTTPS Everywhere user interface.
 This helps mitigate "[Client Domain Hooking](https://blog.duszynski.eu/client-domain-hooking-in-practice/)" by helping the user prevent *all* Web requests that are not secured with TLS.
 It only takes one non-HTTPS (HTTP-only) request to redirect a victim browser for the remainder of their browsing session.

 ### Use a password manager